pydanny/pydanny-event-notes/DjangoCon2010/pony-pwning.rst

 .. contents: Table of Contents

 He breaks stuff.
-He hack and cracks,
+He hack and cracks.
+And gave a really useful talk!

 Notes
 =====